-The use of RFID to ensure tire traceability (tire manufacturing information, management of sales, users, vehicles, and repair history), provide tire information matched to user attributes, and allowing checks for certification with government authorities at customs or in other situations is becoming more common.
-The UAE has mandate the affixing of labels with embedded RFID tags since June 2016 to eliminate poor quality products by relying on the difficulty of copying or reusing such tags.
-Russia has followed suit since November 2020 with the introduction of RFID based on its own rules.
+The use of RFID to ensure tire traceability (tire manufacturing information, management of sales, users, vehicles, and repair history), provide tire information matched to user attributes, and enable the confirmation of certification with government authorities at customs or in other situations is gaining momentum.
+The UAE has mandated the affixing of labels with embedded RFID tags since June 2016 to eliminate poor quality products by relying on the difficulty of copying or reusing such tags.
+Russia has followed suit since November 2020 with the introduction of RFID tags based on its own rules.

 The ISO standards for RFID tags attached to tires were discussed in ISO/TC 31 (Tyres, rims and valves), and all four standards concerning matters such as specifications and test methods were issued in April 2020.
-In 2021, ETRTO proposed the building of a database to provide users with the various information recorded in RFID tags based on its purpose.
-JATMA is also participating in evaluating and implementing this database.
+In addition, the Global Data Service Organisation for Tyres and Automotive Components (GDSO) was established in Europe in January 2022 as an international non-profit organization that matches user attributes to provide and use, the various types of data recorded in RFID tags.
+JATMA has joined as an Associate and is working out